SebastianoF/intra-cranial-volume-estimation/README.md

 }
 ```

-Please see the paper as code documentation and nomenclature.
++ The code no(ta)tions are intended to be as in the paper.
-(Note: paper results were produced with MATLAB code, please contact the first author for the original version).
++ **Note:** results shown in the paper were produced with MATLAB code and libraries.
+Contact the first author for the original code.

 ### Tests